Solzate/Solzate/README.md

-- 👋 Hi, I’m @Solzate
+- 👋 Hi, I am Igidigi Solomon Chukwuebuka
-- 👀 I’m interested in web development and computer networking
+- 👀 I’m interested in web development, computer networking and cloud computing
 - 🌱 I’m currently learning html, css and Javascript
 - 💞️ I’m looking to collaborate on any available project
 - 📫 How to reach me solzate7762@gmail.com